Frequently Asked Questions

 What is your upload/download allowance policy (Fair Access Policy)?

 To ensure fair Internet access for all HughesNet Gen5 subscribers, Hughes maintains a special Fair Access Policy that establishes an equitable balance in Internet access for all HughesNet subscribers.
 Similarly to how cell phone providers manage their data plans, Hughes assigns an amount of Data to each service plan that may be downloaded or uploaded within a one-month period.
 Subscribers who exceed this amount will experience a temporary reduction of speed until their next billing cycle.
-Learn more about the HughesNet Fair Access Policy (link out the Fair Access Policy).
+Learn more about the HughesNet Fair Access Policy.

 How does a satellite Internet connection work?